MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Do not use a deprecated protocol such as SOAP.
 Instead, utilize newer technology stacks such as OData, or preferably API pages/queries.
 The latter are up to 10 times faster than using the SOAP protocol.
 One way to migrate from SOAP towards OData is to utilize OData unbound actions.
 For more information, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).

 #### Performance patterns (do this)
-- Instead of exposing UI pages as web service endpoints, use the built-in API pages because they've been optimized for this scenario.
+- Instead of exposing UI pages as web service endpoints, use the API pages or API queries because they've been optimized for this scenario.
 Select the highest API version available.
 Don't use the beta version of the API pages.
 To read more about API pages, see [API Page Type](../developer/devenv-api-pagetype.md).

+- If you do expose UI pages as web service endpoints as web service endpoints, note that triggers need to be run for all records returned from the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server.
+As a developer, you need to make your AL code conditional on the ClientType.
+Specifically, avoid updating factboxes, avoid calculation, and avoid defaulting logic.

 - The choice of protocol (SOAP, OData, or APIs) for the endpoint can have a significant impact on performance.
 Favor OData version 4 or APIs for the best performance.
 It is possible to expose procedures in a codeunit as an OData end point using unbound actions.
 To read more about OData unbound actions, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).